duqtools/duqtools/docs/command-line-interface.md

-# Command-line interface
+# Usage

-This page documents the command line interface for `duqtools`.
+The main form of interaction with *duqtools* is via the command-line interface.
+This page documents the different subcommands available .

 To get started:

     duqtools --help

+For information on how to configure your UQ runs via `duqtools.yaml`, check out the [configuration page](/config/introduction).

 ::: mkdocs-click
     :module: duqtools.cli